 and the inverse at the scale $R=\mtMSR(\mtMSR)$ reads~\cite{Hoang:2017suc}

-The matching starts at ${\cal O}(\alpha_s^2)$, where virtual top quark loops first appear.\footnote{In the matching relations in Eqs.~\eqref{mMatching} and \eqref{mMatchingConverse} we have not indicated the 5- or 6-flavor schemes for the strong coupling, since at the order shown the coefficients are identical in both schemes.} These relations are in close analogy to the corresponding strong coupling matching relation which reads
+The matching starts at ${\cal O}(\alpS^2)$, where virtual top quark loops first appear.
+In the matching relations in Eqs.~\eqref{mMatching} and \eqref{mMatchingConverse} we have indicated the 5-flavor scheme for the strong coupling.
+At the order shown, the coefficients are identical to the ones in the 6-flavor scheme.
+These relations are in close analogy to the corresponding strong coupling matching relation which reads